 When the Invitation Says "Festive Attire"

-When an invitation says "festive attire" that means the wedding will be a fun party, and they want guests to dress flirty and fashionably.
+When an invitation says "festive attire," that means the wedding will be a fun party, and they want guests to dress flirty and fashionably.
 You can wear bolder colors and shorter skirts.
-Whatever you wear should make you feel pretty and sexy, so that you'll be ready to dance and have a good time.
-This Kate Spade dress might be too bright and attention grabbing for many weddings, but it's just right for festive attire.Continue to 8 of 11 below.
+Whatever you wear should make you feel pretty and sexy so that you'll be ready to dance and have a good time.Continue to 5 of 7 below.

 05 of 07

 Most weddings are semi-formal, meaning you should choose a cocktail dress for the evening and a short dress or suit for the daytime.
 If the invitation doesn't give you any clues, semi-formal dresses are the best choice for what to wear to a spring wedding.
 Look for to-the-knee or slightly above the knee, fabrics like silk, chiffon, satin, or taffeta, and minimal or no beading.
 Most of all, look for something that makes you feel beautiful, and helps you want to celebrate!Continue to 6 of 7 below.